Frequently Asked Questions

 Cancellations: Late Cancel window is 6 hours before the start of your scheduled class.
-If you late cancel or no-show, you will be charged a $15 fee and your class will be added back to your 8 or 12 visits for the month.
+If you late cancel or no-show, you will be charged a $15 fee and your class will be added back to your 8 visits for the month.
 We ask that you respect other members and cancel in a timely manner, if necessary.
 No exceptions.

 Can I transfer or refund a membership/package?